 With your two classes being over, you take a needed break in the Student Center's popular TV Lounge to watch some shows with your fellow summer session classmates.
 Then it’s off to do some research in the newly renovated Sherman H. Masten Learning Resource Center (a.k.a. library) and to get a grande caramel macchiato at the new LRC Café.

 You're almost finished for the day, but not before you stop by the Campus Life Information Window to buy two tickets for the upcoming CCM bus trip into NYC to see the Tony award winning hit Broadway show "A Gentleman's Guide to Love and Murder".
 And while you're at the Window, you rent a DVD movie to watch tonight, as it's only a dollar to do so.

-That's a pretty full day by all accounts, but you see, at CCM we encourage you to maximize your college experience.
+At CCM we encourage you to maximize your college experience.
 Life at the County College of Morris can be exhilarating.
 You'll hear a lot of laughter and great conversation, all across campus.
-CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and CCM Titan athletic contests, or playing intramurals with friends, or just hanging out with classmates in the Student Center.
+CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and performances, or playing games with friends, or just lounging out in the sun on our beautiful campus.

-Going to class is just part (albeit the most important part) of what going to college is all about.
-College is the time for you to meet new people and make new friends, to explore your interests, and to have a lot of different experiences.
+Going to class is just part (albeit the most important part) of what college is about.
+College is the time for you to meet new people, to explore your interests, and to have a lot of different experiences.
 At CCM you have endless opportunities to do what interests you.
 So, get involved - get the most out your college experience.
 Like most other CCM students, you'll be glad you did.